benjsmyth/tictactoe/README.md

   - For a fractional exponent, the resulting power is rounded to the nearest integer.

 ## Bugs
-- `game.Game` does not recognize certain Tie conditions.
+- `game.Game` does not recognize certain tie conditions.